National University of Singapore ／ シンガポール国立大学

 |Undergraduate programs NOT open to exchange students||

-Faculty of Dentistry, NUS Law, Yong Loo Lin School of Medicine, Saw Swee Hock School of Public Health, Alice Lee Centre for Nursing Studies, Yong Siew Toh Conservatory of Music, Institute of Systems Science, Singapore-MIT Alliance, Lee Kuan Yew School of Public Policy, University Scholars Programme
+Faculty of Dentistry, Yong Loo Lin School of Medicine, Saw Swee Hock School of Public Health, Alice Lee Centre for Nursing Studies, Institute of Systems Science, All modules offered by self-funded programmes

 • Exchange student will be considered for Business module for ONE SEMESTER only.

 • NUS Business and Economics courses are usually in high demand, if not, oversubscribed.
-Students need to be very flexible in their study plan and be prepared to take courses offered by other Faculties & Schools.
+Students need to be very flexible in their study plan and prepare alternative study options that inlclude courses offered by other NUS Faculties & Schools.

 |Graduate programs open to exchange students||N/A|